 Nussbaum searches American history for leaders who were able to build a more compassionate, cosmopolitan patriotism, as when Martin Luther King, Jr., argued in 1967 that opposing war is the “privilege and the burden of all of us who deem ourselves bound by allegiances and loyalties which are broader and deeper than nationalism and which go beyond our nation’s self-defined goals and positions.”

 Nussbaum draws on history and philosophy to make her case for a new brand of patriotism, but does her argument cut against human nature, as some allege?
 The answer is no—recent psychological research points to many steps we can take to extend the legacy of King.
-As we celebrate this Fourth of July, here are four for us to consider.
+Here are four for us to consider.

 1. Make love of humanity an explicit goal.